Madhur1808/portfolio/README.md

 # portfolio

-this is my portfolio website hosted here ""
+this is my portfolio website hosted here "https://madhur-portfolio.netlify.app/"

+this is a responsive webpage having three sections home hobbies and skills. tech stack used are HTML CSS AND JAVASCRIPT

+javascript used for:-

+implementing sticky navbar and smooth scrolling implementing mobile navigation text autowritten ( hello everyone) loading progress bar as we hit the bottom of the page."

 this is a responsive webpage having three sections home hobbies and skills. tech stack used are HTML CSS AND JAVASCRIPT